phetsims/qa/documentation/qa-book.md

 **_There are 3 columns in the test matrix for this wrapper:_**

-*Column 1 says:* Launch Sim/Generate HTML
+*Column 1 says:* Launch Sim/Generate HTML/Save Load
 *How?*
 This test is done continuously and in conjunction with Column 2.
 * Periodically launch the simulation to make sure it works using the “Launch” button.